DaCastle/pokemoncard/README.md

 # run the application
 run 'dotnet run'

-in the console, there will be a line stating 'Now listening on http....'

-copy the http link

-open 'proxy.config.json' and paste the http link as the 'target' reference

 open a second command prompt(as admministrator), navigate into the solution folder

 run 'ng serve --proxy-config proxy.config.json'